mccartnm/OpenTimelineIO/docs/design/editorial_design.md

     bool revert();
 };
 ```
 An event is atomic in nature and does "one thing" to an `Item`.
-Each edit maneuver (e.g. `otio.algorithms.overwrite(...)`) would generate a vector of these events that can be played forward and, possibly, backward.
+Each edit maneuver (e.g. `otio.edit.overwrite(...)`) would generate a vector of these events that can be played forward and, possibly, backward.
 The result of them collectively is the commands result.

 ```cpp
 for (EditEvent &event: events) {